aleixcanalda/TheChosenModel/README.md

 # TheChosenModel
+by Aleix Canalda Baltrons and Maria Díaz Ros
 ## Software Requirements

 To be able to run the program smoothly and correctly, there are certain requirements that need to be met: